 AMS Climate Studies is an introductory climate science course provided by the American Meteorological Society to undergraduate institutions for local offering.
 The course is prepared by meteorologists and climatologists nationally recognized in atmospheric science education.
-Development for this course was supported, in part, by the National Aeronautics and Space Administration.
+Development for this course was supported, in part, by NASA.
 Students are introduced to the many elements of Earth's climate system.

 >>Go to the Options for Using Course Materials page to learn more.